RickiZhang/vim-gitinfo/README.md

 also used to disable it).
 + It won't show anything if the working directory of current vim process does not contain a .git directory.
 + Better disable it before enter from normal to other modes
++ I know there are many plugins that contains the same feature and work way better than mine.
+So this is yet another example to show what ChatGPT-4 can do.